 Tip 1: Use responsive design

-This’d be the first step to integrate devices into your digital content strategy, and complement your SEO strategy.
+This’d be the first step to integrating devices into your digital content strategy, and complement your SEO strategy.
 Why is it necessary and even convenient to use it?

 1- With CSS3 is easier to develop and adapt your webpage to the standards of mobile devices.